abramin/cultural-cognitive-science/README.md

 The project replicates the structure of a BPS-aligned, Cambridge-style BSc (Hons) in Cognitive–Cultural Science, combining psychology, philosophy, and anthropology.

-The student (Alex) will complete all academic work, while the AI functions as:
+The student will complete all academic work, while the AI functions as:

 | **Role** | **Function** | **Limitation** |
 | --- | --- | --- |